 - Talk to your doctor before taking a calcium supplement– While calcium in food won’t have an effect on your risk of kidney stones, you should consult with your doctor before taking calcium supplements.
 Calcium supplements have been linked to an increased risk of kidney stones.

 Get Relief from Kidney Stones Today

 Our doors are open every day of the week.
-Avoid the long wait times you find at typical emergency rooms and get kidney stone treatment as soon as possible.
-We can help assess, diagnose and treat your kidney stones so you can get back to living a happy and healthy life today.
+Avoid the long wait times you find at typical emergency rooms and get kidney stone treatment as soon as possible at The Urgency Room.
+We can help assess, diagnose, and treat your kidney stones so you can get back to living a happy and healthy life today.

 Each Urgency Room is owned and operated by the Emergency Physicians Professional Association (EPPA) and is staffed by highly trained physicians who also work at local Twin Cities emergency rooms.
 The mission of The Urgency Room is to fill the medical treatment gap between emergency and urgent care.

 Our well-equipped facilities are outfitted with an extensive array of equipment, including:

 - High-Complexity Lab